Last updated: 9 June 2026

 7. Make a note of what is changing from April 2026

-Several changes take effect from 6 April 2026 that are worth planning for now:
+Several changes take effect from 6 April 2026 that are worth planning for:

-• Dividend tax rates rise by 2% at the basic and higher rates.
+• Dividend tax rates rise by 2% at the basic and higher rates (confirmed by GOV.UK).

-• Capital gains tax on Business Asset Disposal Relief (BADR) increases from 14% to 18%.
+• Capital gains tax on Business Asset Disposal Relief (BADR) increases from 14% to 18% (confirmed by GOV.UK).

 • Making Tax Digital for Income Tax becomes mandatory for self-employed individuals and landlords with qualifying income over £50,000 (dropping to £30,000 from April 2027).